Domande e Risposte (FAQ)

 The GPL does require that anyone can access, modify, and redistribute source code and so, to ensure compliance with the GPL's source code requirements, we have always provided detailed instructions for accessing and building the NeoOffice source code are on the NeoOffice Build Instructions page.

-The cost and time spent on NeoOffice is very large for Patrick and Ed - the Mac software engineers that have created all of the improvements in NeoOffice that are not in OpenOffice or LibreOffice.
-While many free software products such as OpenOffice and LibreOffice are funded by huge payments from large corporations such as Oracle and Novell, NeoOffice has no corporate sponsors.
-Without any corporate sponsors, Patrick and Ed must rely exclusively on payments from our users to continue implementing the latest Mac OS X features in NeoOffice.
+The cost and time spent on NeoOffice is very large for the NeoOffice engineers that have created all of the improvements in NeoOffice that are not in OpenOffice.
+While many free software products such as Firefox and Google Docs are funded by huge payments from large corporations, NeoOffice has no corporate sponsors.
+Without any corporate sponsors, the NeoOffice engineers must rely exclusively on payments from our users to continue implementing the latest Mac OS X features in NeoOffice.

 Instructions for accessing and building the NeoOffice source code are on the NeoOffice Build Instructions page.

 Nota che se modifichi una qualunque parte del codice di NeoOffice, devi rilasciare le tue modifiche sotto la GPL.
 In altre parole, non puoi fare modifiche proprietarie a NeoOffice e noi sosteniamo fermamente i termini della GPL contro chiunque non GPL-izzi le proprie modifiche.

 The primary reason that we stay separate is that we believe that we have produced a product that is more stable and more secure on Mac OS X than either OpenOffice or LibreOffice.

 Developing and maintaining the NeoOffice code requires a massive amount of our time.
 Since neither OpenOffice nor LibreOffice have ever offered to fund our work, working within the OpenOffice or LibreOffice projects is not a feasible option for us.